Whey protein is the protein contained in whey, the watery portion of milk that separates from the curds when making cheese.

 Side Effects & Safety

-Whey protein is LIKELY SAFE for most adults when used appropriately.
+Whey protein is LIKELY SAFE for most children and adults when taken by mouth appropriately.
 High doses can cause some side effects such as increased bowel movements, nausea, thirst, bloating, cramps, reduced appetite, tiredness (fatigue), and headache.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of whey protein during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking whey protein if you are pregnant or breast feeding.
 Stay on the safe side and avoid use.

 Milk allergy: If you are allergic to cow’s milk, avoid using whey protein.